vChavezB/lwip-Arduino/README.md

 - Currently the port is intended to work with bare metal systems.
 I.e., the [OS Layer](https://www.nongnu.org/lwip/2_0_x/group__sys__os.html) is not implemented.
 The reason is that Arduino does not have an OS abstraction layer.
 - Not compatible with ESP32 core, as ESP32 already includes lwIP and will create conflicts with the headers of this library.
+- Will probably not fit in small MCUs, use something with much more SRAM and Flash such as the Arduino Due, RPI Pico.